Shielded VS. Unshielded Cabling

 The Separation Distance Between the Data Cable and Power Cable

-In EN50174 standard defines the content of different coupling attenuation value level of data cable, respectively, from A (low coupling attenuation, worse) to D (high coupling attenuation, good) four levels.
+EN50174 standard defines the content of four different coupling attenuation value levels of data cable respectively from A (low coupling attenuation, worse) to D (high coupling attenuation, good).

 Classification of information technology cables